hhan-hearst/ad_taxonomy/README.md

 ### Run the job(Save output into sephora.json):
 	scrapy crawl sephora -o sephora.json
 ### About output:
 	There are about 16,000 products with category, subcategory, price, description, etc..

+# Generate the model

+open up the notebook and run the code block sequentially:

+`ipython notebook`